Whether you cycle to work, mountain bike on the weekends or are a complete cycling super fan, supporting your body with a suitable diet is key.

 This is going to be different for everyone, as each person has a different calorie need depending on their height, weight, sex, genetics and lifestyle.

-You will soon find out if you are eating too little calories because you will feel fatigued from your cycling and struggle to recover.
+You'll soon find out if you're eating too little calories because you'll feel fatigued from your cycling and struggle to recover.

 Endurance cycling is a whole new kettle of fish!
 Normal cycling becomes endurance cycling when you ride over 60 miles in one trip, according the Endurance Cycling Organization.3